ourstudio-se/pldag/Polyhedron.md

 # How to transform $\pi \leftrightarrow \phi$, where $\pi$ is a boolean variable and $\phi$ is a linear inequality constraint, to a new linear inequality constraint.
-First of all, there is no single linear inequality constraint that can represent both ways so we need to construct one way at the time.
-We'll start with $\pi \rightarrow \phi$.

 ## A linear inequality constraint
-Before we begin, we'll define some words.
 A linear inequality constraint consists of four parts:
 1) Discrete variables ranging from any integer $i \in \mathbb{Z}$ to another integer $j \in \mathbb{Z}$, such that $i \leq j$.
 For instance a variable $x \in [-2, 3]$ takes on any integer between -2 and 3, including.
 2) Coefficients to each integer variable.
 A coefficient is an integer that is multiplied onto a variable when the inequality is evaluated.
 3) An operator $\gt$, $\geq$, $\lt$ or $\leq$.
 Here we'll always assume $\geq$.